 Leslie Harris, Founder and Principal, is a global leader in Internet freedom, civil liberties and human rights.
-She is widely recognized as a transformational leader and social entrepreneur, who has built strong and sustainable organizations, crafted countless issue campaigns, guided winning coalitions, negotiated landmark legislation and nurtured generations of talented leadership.
+She is widely recognized as a pioneer in the field of technology law and policy and an expert in crafting policy proposals and multistakeholder responses to emerging technology challenges and risks.
+She has led countless issue campaigns, negotiated landmark legislation and nurtured generations of talented leadership in the field.

 From 2005 to 2014, Harris served as President /CEO of the Center for Democracy & Technology, a globally respected Internet freedom organization working to keep the Internet open, innovative and free.
 She led the organization through a period of extraordinary growth and transformation, launching highly regarded projects on health privacy, global Internet freedom and Internet architecture and establishing a presence in Brussels, London and San Francisco.
 Under her guidance, the organization played a leadership role in the seminal Internet policy debates of the past decade including global Internet governance, consumer privacy, intellectual property, free expression, surveillance and net neutrality.